ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-8-2.md

-# Techniques for Coping with Trauma and Secondary Trauma

 In the field of social work, professionals often encounter trauma and secondary trauma while providing support to individuals and communities.
 Coping with these experiences is essential to maintain the resilience and well-being of social workers.
 This chapter explores various techniques that social workers can employ to effectively cope with trauma and secondary trauma, ensuring their ability to provide quality care while preserving their own mental and emotional health.